kiorq/conditional-swap-app/README.md

 ## Additional Enhancements (time permitting)

-1. Performance optimization
-   Crypto markets are volatile.
-Ideally, I would use Redis to cache {from → to → min_threshold} so the job can pre-filter which token pairs need database lookups.
+* *Performance optimization*: Crypto markets are volatile.
+Ideally, I would use Redis to cache {from, to, min_threshold} so the job can pre-filter which token pairs need database lookups.
 For now, I’ll rely on SQL filters using time and threshold ranges.
-2. Authentication
-   Would like to use Clerk or another OAuth flow to support multi-user swap histories.
+* *Authentication*: Would like to use Clerk or another OAuth flow to support multi-user swap histories.
-3. Wallet validation
-   Might explore mocking wallet validation on the frontend or stubbing an API.
+* *Wallet validation*: Might explore mocking wallet validation on the frontend or stubbing an API.

 ## AI Usage